cs-cordero/py-ts-interfaces/README.md

 | Dict[T, U]                      | Record<T, U>                  |
 | Optional[T]                     | T \| null                     |
 | Union[T, U, V]                  | T \| U \| V                   |

+*_Note that datetime (from the datetime library) requires to be defined exactly like that_

 ## Planned Supported Mappings